cgeosoft/full-stack-course/notes/section-02-summarization/README.md

 - The advantage of this approach is that it can generate more fluent summaries.
 - The disadvantage is that it is more difficult to train a model to generate coherent summaries.

+### Example

+Prompt:

+> Write a concise summary of the following:
+>
+> The bright sun shines in the clear blue sky, casting warm rays that make the green grass sparkle and the colorful flowers bloom, while happy birds chirp and flutter around the tall trees, creating a peaceful and serene atmosphere.
+>
+> ----
+> Prompt Words: 46
+> Sentence Words: 39

+Response:

+> Sunny day: Clear sky, vibrant colors, chirping birds, serene ambiance.
+>
+> ----
+> Words: 10 ~ 25% of the original text

 ## Test with OpenAI Playground

 - Navigate to [OpenAI Playground](https://platform.openai.com/playground?mode=chat&model=gpt-3.5-turbo)